meg-coningsby/where-to-eat-app-project4/README.md

 Please see my original [wireframes here](https://www.figma.com/file/1WQCd8UVPH9cKrea2XqKTR/Where-To-Eat?type=design&node-id=0%3A1&mode=design&t=pxQ9TD3ikV2iXAyC-1).

-The design morphed quite a bit once I got into React and started using Material UI for my styling.
+The design changed quite a bit once I got into React and started using Material UI for my styling.

 <a id="item-eight"></a>

 ## ⁉️ Major Hurdles

-To come.
+There are a few more things I want to add to this app for it to be more applicable in real-word scenairos [see more planned improvements below](#item-nine), but for where the app is currently at, my major hurdles included:

+-   Working with the Google Places API and the [ubilabs google-maps-react-hooks](https://github.com/ubilabs/google-maps-react-hooks).
+My app interacts with Google Maps and Google Places in four different ways (Google Autocomplete for setting a location in the search, Google Places nearby search to pull a list of results, Google Places specific place search to pull the details of a restaurant or place, and then the Google Maps embed a map).
+-   Dealing with how the data interacts with each other, and how to set up the models accordingly.
+The app morphed as it grew, and I think this can always add complications on how you originally set up the database and models and then how you want to use it in the future.
+-   Learning how to use Material UI components to style the app.
+Using these components means re-writing all your return statements on your React components, so it was a fairly big endeavour to understand and then implement throughout the app.

 <a id="item-nine"></a>